spyke/spyke/TUTORIAL.md

 the sort window toolbar (looks like a pencil on my system), or press the `#` keyboard character.
 This will renumber all clusters in vertical spatial order.
 Hit `Yes`.

-7. Select clusters 11 and 12 in the sort window (or any few units that have some channel overlap).
+7. Assuming you're working on the sample file linked to above, select clusters 11 and 12 in the sort window (or any few units that have some channel overlap).
 Once selected, hit `Enter`, and they're plotted in the cluster window.
 Back in the main window, in the Cluster tab, there's a section labelled Plotting, where you can control the dimensions plotted in the cluster window.
 It defaults to x0, y0 and Vpp for the 3 dimensions. x0 and y0 are the estimated positions of each spike along the polytrode, and Vpp is the peak to peak voltage on the maximum channel.
 You can change these dimensions to c0, c1, c2 via the dropdown lists (labelled x, y and z, coloured red, green and blue respectively), or by pressing the `c0c1c2` button.
 The c stands for "component", and since the `c =` dropdown is set to PCA, the cluster window is now showing the first 3 principal components.

 8. Notice that green horizontal lines have now appeared on a few of the channels in the sort window.
 Those are the channels that were automatically selected for component analysis